tranquilopablo/travelFocusApp/README.md

 ## Description

-A fullstack application written in React that allows users to add one place to a list to visit when logged in.
+A fullstack application written in React that allows logged in users to add places to a user list places to visit and mark them as completed.
 The place, which includes a photo, can be fully edited or deleted.
 In addition, the app has Google maps implemented with location, so we are able to quickly see where where place is located.
 Each place can be set to be visible to the public or as a private place.
-It is also possible to deselect to a completed list, and once added to the list, the card is automatically updated.
 The user has the option to delete or edit the profile, including the avatar.
 App uses a token for authentication, which is stored in localStorage.

 ## Form
 The form on the frontend is validated without the use third party form validators.
 On the server i used express-validator middleware.